alanxoc3/ttrack/README.md

 ## Internal Details
 ### Folder Structure
-Ttrack uses one directory for a cache and one directory for data files, following the XDG standard.
+Ttrack uses one directory for data and one directory for a cache, following the XDG standard.

-The cache directory is calculated by the following order until one succeeds:
-1. `$TTRACK_CACHE_DIR`
-2. `$XDG_CACHE_HOME/ttrack`
-3. `$HOME/.cache/ttrack`
-4. `./`

 The data directory is calculated by the following order until one succeeds:
 1. `$TTRACK_DATA_DIR`